maxotek/mx-angular-notify___/README.md

 **package.json**
 1. name - This is the name of your project
 2. description - Give your project a meaningful description
-3. repository - The URL to your GitHub project
+3. repository - The URL to your GitHub repository

 **bower.json**
 1. name - This is the name of your project